Florence City School's

 structure of the program.
 The biggest, and most beneficial, is the addition of string

 orchestra as a regular, daily class for 9th graders

 beginning in the fall of 2004, 7th and 8th

 graders in the fall of 2005, and then for all students 6th

 grade and up beginning in the fall of 2006.

 In the last few years, the orchestra has enjoyed hosting performing artists, including Montana Skies and Barrage.
 There have also been numerous concert opportunities, including performing at the 2010 Alabama Music Educators' Association In-Service Meeting.
-For the 2012-203 school year, the introduction of two full-orchestra concerts are scheduled.
+For the 2013-2014 school year, we are expanding our concert lineup to include chamber ensembles, as well as full orchestra and string orchestra.
 Currently, there are approximately 150 students in the program.